-In fact, some of the finest leaders I know almost emit a sense of busyness or overwhelm, yet they’re often juggling 100x more responsibility and weight than the retired person who tells you they’re busier than when they used to work, or the leader of a small organization who is running around like a headless chicken.
+In fact, some of the finest leaders I know almost never emit a sense of busyness or overwhelm, yet they’re often juggling 100x more responsibility and weight than the retired person who tells you they’re busier than when they used to work, or the leader of a small organization who is running around like a headless chicken.

-Why do busy leaders make bad leaders?
+So, why do busy leaders make bad leaders?

 Busy leaders often lack a plan.
 There’s no structure to their day, or if there is, they don’t stick to it.

 By contrast, highly productive and effective leaders have a plan and they stick to it.